 If it's not working, try and redo it and read this document carefully as well as the content creation documents part on portals.
-To learn how to use more than one portal in a room and how to link several rooms together you will have to read the HPL-Engine Content Creation.
+To learn how to use more than one portal in a room and how to link several rooms together you will have to read the content creation document.